Great Sioux War of 1876: Death of Crazy Horse

 The respected Oglala leader Crazy Horse spent several months with his band at the Red Cloud Agency amidst an environment of intense politics.
 Fearing he was about to break away, the Army moved to surround his village and arrest the leader on September 4, 1877.
 Crazy Horse slipped away to the Spotted Tail Agency.
 The following day, Crazy Horse was brought back to Camp Robinson with the promise that he could meet with the post commander.
 Instead, he was taken to the guard house under arrest.
 During his struggle to escape, he was fatally bayoneted by a soldier.

 Flight to Canada

 While many of the Lakota surrendered at the various agencies along the Missouri River or in northwestern Nebraska, Sitting Bull led a large contingent across the international border into Canada.
-General Terry was part of a delegation sent to negotiate with the bands, hoping to persuade them to surrender and return to the US, but they refused.
+General Terry was part of a delegation sent to negotiate with the bands, hoping to persuade them to surrender and return to the US, but they initially refused.
+Sitting Bull later agreed to surrender at the behest of his friend Jean-Louis Legare.

-Not until the buffalo were seriously depleted, and troubles began to surface with other native tribes in Canada, did they finally return.
 In 1880–81, most of the Lakota from Canada surrendered at Fort Keogh and Fort Buford.
 US forces transferred them by steamboat to the Standing Rock Agency 1881.